w3c/web-advertising/success-criteria.md

     open marketplace of vendors.

 -   Appropriate risk mitigation and remedies:
+-

-    -   Remedy for publisher brand being misappropriated ("repurposing")
+	- Remedy for publisher content being misappropriated ("repurposing")
+	- Remedy for malware distributed by supply chain vendors
+	- Ability to connect users with suppliers who have shown ads
+	- Ability to assure that user and publisher privacy preferences are positively and correctly resolved by all agents in a supply chain.
+	- Ability to trace and block specific ads or ad sources that work against the publisher brand.

 #### Interests of Supply Chain Vendors